openstack/ha-guide/doc/ha-guide/source/controller-ha-haproxy.rst

 Note the following:

-- The Galera cluster configuration commands indicate that two of the three controllers are standby nodes.
+- The Galera cluster configuration directive ``backup`` indicates that two of the three controllers are standby nodes.
-  [TODO: be specific about the coding that defines this] This ensures that only one node services write requests because OpenStack support for multi-node writes is not yet production-ready.
+  This ensures that only one node services write requests because OpenStack support for multi-node writes is not yet production-ready.

+- The Telemetry API service configuration does not have the ``option httpchk`` directive as it cannot process this check properly.
+  TODO: explain why the Telemetry API is so special

 - [TODO: we need more commentary about the contents and format of this file]